daemonphantom/awayke/README.md

 Requires Xcode 16+, macOS 13 Ventura or later.

 ## Who it's for

-You're running Claude Code, Codex, or Cursor on a long task.
-You want to close your laptop, walk to the next room, come back.
-You don't want to come back to a dead session.

-If you've ever wedged something in your hinge to fake an external display, this is for you.
+Anyone who occasionally needs their Mac to keep running while the lid is closed:

+- Running a long build, download, or server process
+- AI coding sessions with Claude Code, Cursor or Codex
+- Walking to the next room mid-task
+- Using your Mac as a home server

+No need to cut HDMI cable and insert it in your mac's hinge anymore.

 ## Is this dangerous?

+Use this tool AT YOUR OWN RISK.
-The command Awayke uses is Apple's own tooling.
-Thermal risk for short hops, like walking between rooms or a bathroom break, is low.
-Apple Silicon throttles before anything damaging happens.
-Don't put your laptop in a bag with Awayke active.
-Keep it on AC.
-I cannot guarantee full safety though, so use this tool AT YOUR OWN RISK.
+That being said, the command Awayke runs is Apple's own tooling.
+Thermal risk is low for short period of time.
+Just make sure you do not put your laptop in a bag while Awayke is active.
+I cannot guarantee safety though.

 ## How it works

-macOS has a separate sleep pathway for lid-close events — independent from the display sleep that most "keep awake" apps target.
+macOS has a separate sleep pathway for lid-close events, which is independent from the display sleep that most "keep awake" apps target.
 The only reliable override is `pmset disablesleep`, Apple's own system-level power management command.

 Awayke wraps this in a single menubar toggle with no configuration surface.

 A privileged SMAppService helper daemon, installed once on first run, executes the `pmset` calls as root over XPC.
-After the one-time approval, every toggle is instant and silent — including across reboots.
-If the user declines approval, Awayke falls back to running the command via `osascript` with admin privileges, which prompts for the password on each toggle.
+After the one-time approval, every toggle is instant and silent, also including across reboots.

 ## Caveats

 - `pmset -a disablesleep` is system-wide.
 While Awayke is active, nothing will sleep from a closed lid.
 - macOS will still force sleep on critical battery regardless of `disablesleep`.
 Keep the laptop on AC.

 ## Why this exists

 Closing your lid to sleep your Mac is one of the best things about macOS and Awayke doesn't want to change that.
 It's an occasional override.

-Toggle on, close lid, walk to the next room, come back, toggle off.
+Other apps exist to solve the isue such as Amphetamine with the same feature.
+But Awayke isn't trying to replace Amphetamine or be a full keep-awake utility.
+It does one thing: prevents lid-close sleep with a single click.
+That's it.

 | | Awayke | Amphetamine | caffeinate |
 |---|---|---|---|